RabsonJ/cribs/README.md

 *A new perspective to design*

-> Cribs is a website created for a fictional company **Cribs**.
-I designed and developed it for a friend and it was a great learning experience.
+> Cribs is a website created for a fictional company **Cribs.** I designed and developed it for a friend and it was a great learning experience.

----

 The live site can be found [here](https://cribs-home.netlify.app/)